Fille Cayetano: Personal life

-Cainglet married Taguig Mayor Lino Cayetano on December 27, 2013.
-In May 2014, Cainglet gave birth to the couple's first child, a son named Ino Philip.
-In August 2016, the couple welcomed their second child, a daughter named Fille Renee.
-Cainglet gave birth to their third child, a daughter named Lily Saint, in March 2018.
-Her sister Fille Claudine played varsity basketball for University of the Philippines.
+Cainglet married Lino Cayetano, then the congressional representative of Taguig–Pateros's 2nd congressional district on December 27, 2013.
+In May 2014, Cainglet gave birth to the couple's first child, a son.
+In August 2016, the couple had their second child, a daughter.
+Cainglet gave birth to their third child, a daughter, in March 2018.
+Her sister Fille Claudine played varsity basketball for the UP Fighting Maroons and is currently the team doctor of the Philippines women's national under-20 football team.